 Together, the projects within the University Training and Research program are educating the next generation of scientists and engineers and helping to advance innovative and fundamental research focused on coal-based, fossil energy resources.

-In the first quarter of FY2020, the National Energy Technology Laboratory released a new FOA (DE-FOA-0002193) soliciting projects for the University Training and Research Program.
-The FOA had the following four areas of interest:
+The National Energy Technology Laboratory released a new Funding Opportunity Announcement (FOA; DE-FOA-0002398) soliciting projects for the University Training and Research Program.
+The FOA has these areas of interest:

 To sustain a healthy economy and remain competitive internationally, the United States will need a highly-skilled workforce, which includes competent and dedicated scientists, engineers, and managers in technical fields.
 It will need not only advanced technology markets, but also knowledge of and sensitivity for culturally diverse customers and business partners.